ent/ent/doc/website/blog/2021-08-27-visualizing-your-data-graph-using-entviz.md

 }

 ```
-And the template file is the code that we want to be generated:
+The template file is the code that we want to generate:
 ```gotemplate
 {{ define "entviz"}}